 Type Description Notes 1 Modified divided difference arrays Unique form produced at JPL; not likely to be useful to others.
 2 Chebyshev polynomials for position; fixed length time intervals.
 Velocity is obtained by differentiation.
 Used at JPL for planets.
 Evaluates quickly.
 3 Chebyshev polynomials for position and velocity; fixed length time intervals Separate polynomial sets for position and velocity.
 Used at JPL for natural satellites.
 4 Special form used only by Hubble Space Telescope Not available for general use.
-5 Discreet states using weighted two-body propagation Ok if motion very closely approximates two-body motion.
+5 Discrete states using weighted two-body propagation Ok if motion very closely approximates two-body motion.
 6 Special form of trigonometric expansion of elements for Phobos and Deimos Not available for general use.
 7 Precessing elements Not available for general use.
 8 Lagrange interpolation of position and velocity; fixed length intervals between states Use Type 9 unless state spacing is truly uniform when measured in the TDB system.
 9 Lagrange interpolation of position and velocity; variable length intervals between states Versatile type; easy to use with MKSPK.
 10 Weighted two-line element sets (Space Command) Handles both "near-earth" and "deep space" versions.
-11 Not used 12 Hermite interpolation; fixed length intervals between states Use Type 13 unless state spacing is truly uniform when measured in the TDB system.
-13 Hermite interpolation; variable length intervals between states Versatile type; easy to use with MKSPK.
+11 Not used 12 Hermite interpolation of position and velocity; fixed length intervals between states Use Type 13 unless state spacing is truly uniform when measured in the TDB system.
+13 Hermite interpolation of position and velocity; variable length intervals between states Versatile type; easy to use with MKSPK.
 Use for DSN support.
 14 Chebyshev polynomials for position and velocity, variable length time intervals The most flexible of the Chebyshev types.
 15 Precessing conic elements propagator 16 Special form used by ESA's Infrared Space Observatory Not available for general use.
 17 Equinoctial elements Used for some satellites.
-18 Emulation of ESOC's "DDID" format Used for SMART-1, MEX, VEX, and Rosetta
+18 Emulation of ESOC's "DDID" format Used for SMART-1, MEX, VEX, and Rosetta 19 Revised emulation of ESOC's "DDID" format Similar to Type 18, but uses "mini-segments" to reduce the number of true segments needed.
+(New in N65 toolkits.)
+20 Chebyshev polynomials for velocity; fixed length time intervals.
+Provided to handle ephemerides produced by the Institute of Applied Astronomy in St. Petersburg, Russia.
+(New in N65 toolkits.)
+21 Modified divided difference arrays Same as Type 1 except allows greater number of coefficients.